 - Can be used in dog treats

 THC stands for Delta-9-tetrahydrocannabinol and derives from the cannabis plant.
 The marijuana plant typically produces high levels of THC, where the hemp plant has higher levels of CBD.
 Unlike its counterparts, THC is known for its euphoric, analgesic, and stimulating effects.
 THC is the only known cannabinoid with intoxication properties.
 For this reason, it is linked to more recreational use than wellness.
-However, THC has its own array of health benefits.
-Its cognitive and mood-altering properties can be used medicinally for mental and physical conditions, though this does need to be doctor approved.

 Some other THC differentiators include:

 As mentioned before, CBD and THC come from the same cannabis plant.
 Like twins, they have two different compounds with distinct properties that separate them.
 We hope this helps you differentiate between the two.
 While Texas is a Marijuana free state, we do carry an array of CBD products from topicals to pet products.